mdn/content/files/en-us/web/javascript/reference/global_objects/symbol/index.md

 ## Static methods

 - {{jsxref("Symbol.for()")}}
-  - : Searches for existing Symbols with the given `key` and returns it if found.
-Otherwise a new Symbol gets created in the global Symbol registry with `key`.
+  - : Searches for existing shared Symbols in the global Symbol registry with the given `key` and returns it if found.
+Otherwise a new shared Symbol gets created in the global Symbol registry with `key`.
 - {{jsxref("Symbol.keyFor()")}}
   - : Retrieves a shared Symbol key from the global Symbol registry for the given Symbol.